FernandoMarcon/finances/intro_financial_markets.md

 - Used as a benchmark for return

 # Beta
-- The CAPM implies that the expected return on the ith asset is determined from its beta
+- The CAPM implies that the expected return on the ith asset Millennials, also known as Generation Y (or simply Gen Y), are the demographic cohort following Generation X and preceding Generation Z. Researchers and popular media use the early 1980s as starting birth years and the mid-1990s to early 2000s as ending birth years, with 1981 to 1996 being a widely accepted defining range for the generation.is determined from its beta
 - Beta ($\beta_i$) is the regression slope coefficient when the return on the ith asset is regressed on the return on the market.
 $$\beta_i = \frac{Cov (r_i, r_{market})}{Var (r_{market})}$$
 where $r$ stands for _return_